marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 I had even read up on integration, where the killer feature is [clearly outlined](https://support.plex.tv/articles/add-tidal-content-to-your-plex-music-library/) but apparently I did a rubbish job at reading since I entirely overlooked it.

 {{< image src="plexamp-add-to-library.jpg" noshadow=true >}}
+  A screenshot of the Plexamp iOS application.
+It is open to Jay-Z's artist page where a few of his albums are visible.
+A menu is open at the bottom with a number of options including "Add to Library" and "Add to My TIDAL".
 {{< /image >}}

 You'll see that there are two buttons at the bottom of the screen: *Add to My TIDAL* and *Add to Library*.